 This course will introduce the student to the commands and techniques required to effectively access the resources of the Internet.
-Windows applications to browse the Internet, locate and retrieve information and send and receive electronic mail will be covered.
+Students will use Windows applications to browse the Internet, locate and retrieve information and send and receive electronic mail and address security issues on the internet.
 1 hr. lecture/wk.